thehighnibble/thehighnibble.github.io/docs/imsai8080/assembly/README.md

 :::

 ::: danger
-**ICs are polarized/directional and must and must be inserted in the correct orientation.** ICs should be inserted to align the crescent/indent at one end with the corresponding mark in the silk screen.
+**ICs are polarized/directional and must be inserted in the correct orientation.** ICs should be inserted to align the crescent/indent at one end with the corresponding mark in the silk screen.
 If you have soldered in the **16 pin DIP Sockets** with the indicated orientation, this will make the job easier.
 :::

 | Step | Parts | Location | Notes |